trychlos/pwix-roles/README.md

 Else, if `roles` are specified, then they are edited, and updated in this var.

 The `pr-change` event is triggered each time the user changes a selection.

+At every moment, the `Roles.EditPanel.checked( <jstree_selector> )` client-only companion function can be called to get the current state of selected roles.

+On each change, the `pr-edit-state` event is triggered, with the current list of directly selected roles.

 ## NPM peer dependencies